-- (1) A licensed association shall provide and maintain a test barn on association grounds. - 17 (2) The test barn shall be a fenced enclosure sufficient: - (a) In size and facilities to accommodate the stabling of horses temporarily detained forthe taking of biologic specimens; and - (b) In structural design to prevent entry by unauthorized persons. - (3) The test barn shall be under the supervision and control of the Chief Racing Veterinarian or his or her designee, and no access to individuals other than commission personnel
+- (1) A licensed association shall provide and maintain a test barn on association grounds. - 19 (2) The test barn shall be a fenced enclosure sufficient: - 20 (a) In size and facilities to accommodate the stabling of horses temporarily detained for 21 the taking of biologic specimens; and - (b) In structural design to prevent entry by unauthorized persons.

-- shall be permitted unless with the permission of the Chief Racing Veterinarian or his or her - 2 designee.
-If association personnel require immediate access to the test barn due to fire or other - 3 emergency, the association shall report the access to commission officials as soon as possible - 4 after the emergency. - 5 Section 12.
-Sample Collection, Testing and Reporting. - 6 (1) Sample collection shall be done in accordance with the procedures provided in this - 7 administrative regulation, 810 KAR 8:060, and under the instructions provided by the commission - 8 veterinarian. - 9 (2) The commission veterinarian, in consultation with the commission laboratory shall - determine a minimum sample requirement which shall be uniform for each horse and which shall - be separated into primary and split samples. - 12 [(3) An owner or trainer may request that a split sample be tested by a split sample - 13 laboratory approved by the commission.] - 14 [4] [The cost of testing under subsection (3) of this section, including shipping, shall be - 15 borne by the owner or trainer requesting the test.] - (3)[(5)](a) Stable equipment other than that necessary for washing and cooling out a - 17 horse shall not be permitted in the test barn. - 18 (b) Buckets and water shall be furnished by the commission veterinarian. - 19 (c) If a body brace is to be used on a horse, it shall: - 20 1.
-Be supplied by the trainer; and - 2.
-Applied only with the permission and in the presence of the commission veterinarian - or his designee.
+- (3) The test barn shall be under the supervision and control of the Chief Racing Veterinarian or his or her designee, and no access to individuals other than commission personnel shall be permitted unless with the permission of the Chief Racing Veterinarian or his or her designee.
+If association personnel require immediate access to the test barn due to fire or other emergency, the association shall report the access to commission officials as soon as possible after the emergency. - Section 12[11].
+Sample Collection, Testing and Reporting.

+- (1) Sample collection shall be done in accordance with the procedures provided in this administrative regulation, 810 KAR 8:060, and under the instructions provided by the commission veterinarian. - (2) The commission veterinarian, in consultation with the commission laboratory shall determine a minimum sample requirement which shall be uniform for each horse and which shall be separated into primary and split samples. - (3) An owner or trainer may request that a split sample be tested by a split sample laboratory approved by the commission. - (4) The cost of testing under subsection (3) of this section, including shipping, shall be borne by the owner or trainer requesting the test. - 18 (5)(a) Stable equipment other than that necessary for washing and cooling out a horse 19 shall not be permitted in the test barn. - 20 (b) Buckets and water shall be furnished by the commission veterinarian. - (c) If a body brace is to be used on a horse, it shall: - 1.
+Be supplied by the trainer; and

-- (d) A licensed veterinarian may attend to a horse in the test barn only with the permission of and in the presence of the commission veterinarian or his designee. - (4)[(6)] Within five (5) business days of receipt of notification by the commission laboratory of a positive finding, the stewards and judges shall notify the owner and trainer orally or in writing of the positive finding. - (5)[(7)] The stewards or judges shall conduct a hearing pursuant to 810 KAR 9:010[as soon as possible] after the conclusion of an investigation of a positive finding.
-A person charged with a violation may request a continuance, which the stewards or the judges may grant as set forth in 810 KAR 9:010 [for good cause shown]. - Section 13.
+- 2. Applied only with the permission and in the presence of the commission veterinarian or his designee. - (d) A licensed veterinarian may attend to a horse in the test barn only with the permission of and in the presence of the commission veterinarian or his designee. - (6) Within five (5) business days of receipt of notification by the commission laboratory of a positive finding, the stewards and judges shall notify the owner and trainer orally or in writing of the positive finding. - (7) The stewards or judges shall conduct a hearing as soon as possible after the conclusion of an investigation of a positive finding.
+A person charged with a violation may request a continuance, which the stewards or the judges may grant for good cause shown. - Section 13[12].
 Storage and Shipment of Split Samples.